karolCascavita/Poiseuille/README.md

 # Poiseuille

-The 2D adaptation is done with hanging nodes, till now, it is just possible to do 1  adaptative step.
+The 2D adaptation is possible with and without hanging nodes:
+Forthcoming work:
+1_check for more then 1 adaptative step.
 The reason is only adaptation is performe for triangles, so for the new polygons the algorithm has not clear how to adapt them.

-On the other hand,  first adaptation in 2D seems to have problems, since values of solution are inf, and vtk files re not read by paraview.
+2_check with meshes different than triangles